leggedrobotics/raisimLib/README.md

 You must read the [LICENSE](LICENSE.md) before using this software

 ## News
-- As of v0.5.0, Error reduction mechanisam of Raisim has significantly improved!
+- As of v0.5.0, The error reduction mechanisam of Raisim has significantly improved!
 Please pull.
-There is no API change
+No API change
 - As of v0.4.0, RAISIM can simulate any trimesh (including non-convex ones).
  ![alt-text-2](img/monkeys.gif "meshes")
 - As of v0.3.0, all "_W" prefixes in method names are gone.
 For example, ```getPosition_W()``` is now ```getPosition()```